stillonearth/bevy_rl/README.md

 ### 2.1 (Optional) Enable Rendering to Buffer

-If your environment exports raw pixels, you will need to attach a render target to each camera of your agents.
+If your environment exports raw pixels, you will need to attach a render target to each camera you want to export pixels from.

 ```rust
 pub(crate) fn spawn_cameras(